jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_algorithms/test_raster_creation/rasterize_vector_layer.rst

 :guilabel:`Aggregation algorithm` [enum]
     If selected, burn at a x10 finer resolution and aggregate values back to target resolution.
-For example, use <i>Mode</i> aggregation for categorical attributes to burn the category with highest pixel coverage (i.e. majority voting).
-For continuous attributes use <i>Average</i> to calculate a weighted average.
+For example, use Mode aggregation for categorical attributes to burn the category with highest pixel coverage (i.e. majority voting).
+For continuous attributes use Average to calculate a weighted average.

     Default: *0*